jaredly/jerd/Readme.md

 - at the end, try to unify all constraints.
 This can be polynomial time or something, it's fine.

+## CPS how do we do it now.

+So basically I'm thinking: Every function is either CPS or Pure.
+Some functions are generic, so can be both.
+And those will have a hash_XYZ_pure and hash_XYZ.

 ## Code is referenced by-hash, not by-name